commercetools/ui-kit/codemods/custom-property-replacer/README.md

 #### Custom Property Replacer

-The purpose of this PostCSS plugin is to replace deprecated custom properties with their replacement custom properties.
+The purpose of this PostCSS plugin is to replace deprecated custom properties with the new custom properties.
 To use this plugin, follow the following instructions.

 First, start by installing `postcss-cli`.
 You will use this to run the css transformation.